netroby/ublock-filter-list-cn-mobile/readme.md

 This is ublock filter list for cn mobile website

+[Ublock origin](https://github.com/gorhill/uBlock) is ads filter extension for chrome or firefox.

 ## How to use

 1. open ublock setting , goto 3rd-party filters;